Duck Prints Press is thrilled to share more information about the 20 authors who have been selected to contribute to Add Magic to Taste! Read on…

-When not writing, Tris is a wife, a mother (to two children, a cat, and a dog), a knitter, a system administrator, a black belt in taekwondo, an avid reader, and a music aficionado.
+When not writing, Tris is a wife, a mother (to two children, a cat, and a dog), a knitter, a system administrator, a black belt in taekwondo, an avid reader and obsessive writer, and a music aficionado.
 Sleep, she claims, is optional.

 Lex T. Lindsay

 Lex T. Lindsay likes cats, tats, and cool hats.
 When she isn’t shaking words loose or yelling about Captain America, she can often be found lurking in the woods.
-Read more sapphic romance in UPON A TWICE TIME (Air and Nothingness Press) and CLOCKWORK, CURSES AND COAL (World Weaver Press).
+More stories in CONSTRAINT 280 (Microverses) and CLOCKWORK, CURSES AND COAL (World Weaver Press).
+Forthcoming in UPON A TWICE TIME (Air and Nothingness Press).
 Occasional Tweets @LexTLindsay.

 Beth Lumen (she/her/hers) has been writing both fan fiction and original fiction forever, and she is thrilled to have the opportunity to contribute to this anthology as her first published work.
-She’s written in various book and TV fandoms since the mid-2000s, most recently for queer contemporary novels.
-In addition to reading and writing happy gay love stories, Beth loves volleyball, traveling, hiking, and making a mess in the kitchen.
+Her first big fandom was Harry Potter in the mid-2000s where she met many wonderful people who remain her friends to this day.
+She’s written in various book and TV fandoms since then, most recently for queer contemporary novels.
+In addition to writing and reading happy gay love stories, Beth loves volleyball, traveling, hiking, and making a mess in the kitchen.
 She lives in St. Paul, MN with her lovely partner and the two best dogs.

-Puck Malamud (pronouns: ve/ver/vis/verself or they/them/theirs/themself) is a librarian, writer, and poet who has lived in a variety of large East Coast US cities since immigrating from Ukraine in the 1990s.
-Ve is co-author of a chapter on being L.G.B.T.Q. in the library profession, and author and co-author of multiple fanfics in various fandoms, though primarily The Untamed and Mo Dao Zu Shi.
-When not desperately trying to keep up with vis Libby holds, Puck can be found practicing dance, playing TTRPGs and board games, hanging out in various Slacks and Discords, and shitposting on Tumblr.
+Puck Malamud (pronouns: ve/ver/vis/verself or they/them/theirs/themself) is a library worker, writer, and poet who has lived in a variety of large East Coast US cities since immigrating from Ukraine in the 1990s.
+Ve is a co-author of a chapter on being LGBTQ in the library profession, and author and co-author of multiple fics in various fandoms, though primarily The Untamed and Mo Dao Zu Shi.
+When not desperately trying to keep up with vis Libby holds, Puck can be found practicing dance, hanging out in various Slacks and Discords, and shitposting on Tumblr.